Tom Brady and Gisele Bündchen List Their NYC Apartment for Almost $14 Million

 Sotheby’s International Realty

-Michael Bolla, the Sotheby's broker who is responsible for the listing, describes the residence as, "one of those buildings where talent met opportunity in the perfect spot at the perfect time and Unit 48 is beautifully situated in the tower for one to truly appreciate its immediate surroundings and all of New York."
+Michael Bolla, the Sotheby's International Realty Senior Global Advisor who is responsible for the listing, told E!
+News, "One Madison is of those buildings where talent met opportunity in the perfect spot at the perfect time and Unit 48 is a masterpiece.
+It is not just a home in New York, it is a home about New York."

-And, of course, the fashionable couple designed the 48th floor to compliment their tastes by collaborating with designer, Barlas Baylar, from Hudson Furniture, who has had partnerships with Alexander McQueen and who helped to design the 2014 Oscars.
+And, of course, the fashionable couple designed the 48th floor to complement their tastes by collaborating with designers, including the Barlas Baylar, from Hudson Furniture, who has had partnerships with Alexander McQueen and who helped to design the 2014 Oscars.

 The A-list couple bought the One Madison Park apartment, which is located in the Flatiron District, in February 2014 for $11.7 million dollars.